 Alzheimer disease is the most common cause of dementia.
 Other causes of dementia in the elderly can include:

 Vascular Dementia.
 Vascular dementia is primarily caused by either multi-infarct dementia (multiple small strokes) or Binswanger's disease (which affects tiny arteries in the midbrain).

 Lewy Bodies Variant.
-Lewy bodies are abnormalities found in the brains of patients with both Parkinson's disease and Alzheimer.
+Lewy bodies are abnormalities found in the brains of patients with both Parkinson and Alzheimer disease.
 They can also be present in the absence of either disease; in such cases, the condition is called Lewy bodies variant (LBV).
 In all cases, the presence of Lewy bodies is highly associated with dementia.

 Frontotemporal Dementia.
 Frontotemporal dementia (FTD) is a term used to describe a group of disorders that affect the frontal and temporal lobes of the brain.
-Although some of the symptoms can overlap with Alzheimer, people who develop this condition tend to be younger than most patients with Alzheimer disease.
+Although some of the symptoms can overlap with Alzheimer disease, people who develop this condition tend to be younger than most patients with Alzheimer disease.

 Other Conditions.
 A number of conditions, including many medications, can produce symptoms similar to Alzheimer.
 These conditions include severe depression, drug abuse, thyroid disease, vitamin deficiencies, blood clots, infections, brain tumors, and various neurological or vascular disorders.

 There is no cure for Alzheimer disease or treatment to stop its progression or reverse the symptoms.
 Most drugs used to treat Alzheimer are aimed at slowing the rate at which symptoms become worse, and prolonging a person's ability to remain independent.
 The benefit from these drugs is generally small, and patients and their families may not even notice any benefit.